vishwasnavadak/TIL/README.md

 Famous [shortId](https://www.npmjs.com/package/shortid) npm package is depracated.
 Recommended to use [NanoId](https://github.com/ai/nanoid/) instead.

+## 2021-07-23

+Tool to Plan and Allocate IP Ranges to VPC and Subnets - https://network00.com/NetworkTools/IPv4AddressPlanner/

 ## 2021-06-29

 Docker image initially built (`docker build`) in local and pushed to ECR will not work if it is build in Apple M1 Processor.
 Would be better to build in Linux env (Github Action/Other pipeline).